 It's understandable.
 Resume writing isn't something that most people do very often, so it makes sense that it's not something they're skilled at.
 But if you're competing against people who have taken the steps to make sure their resume is first-class, and you haven't, you're at a major disadvantage in your job search.

-I am a professional resume writer who works exclusively in retail, specifically with store managers, district managers, and other field leaders in the United States and Canada.
-Over the last 10+ years, I've accumulated more than 300 written recommendations from happy clients on LinkedIn.
+I am a professional resume writer who works exclusively with retail field leaders in the United States and Canada, including department managers, assistant store managers, co-managers, store managers, general managers, and area/district/regional managers.
+I've been doing this since 2005 and I've accumulated more than 400 recommendations from happy clients on LinkedIn.

 If you're interested, email your resume to email@example.com and ask for a free assessment.
 I'll review it as soon as possible and let you know if I think it's helping or hurting your job search.